UCF-ELLE/ELLE-Website-API/docs/quickstart.md

 6. Setup MySQL Database:

-    - Using the `schema.sql`, set up a MySQL Database named `elle_database`.
+    - Using the `schema-no-triggers.sql`, set up a MySQL Database named `elle_database`.
 For the following steps, it is assumed you are running `mysqlserver` in a Linux (or WSL) environment.
 Using MySQL Workbench should work as well, however.
         - Login to MySQL as either the root user or a user with administrative privilege.
         - Create a MySQL user with all privileges on localhost named `elle` with password `password`.
 Below is the command to create such a user:
             ```sql